-3. Setting up a dedicated Data Collector:
+3. Setting up a dedicated Data Collector

 In large environments where multiple consoles and monitors are running, the best practice is to create a relay or a data collector so you have a single point of hypervisor\XD data collection.

-Then go to Connection Options -
+- Go to Connection Options

-Here is a screenshot of the XenDesktop connection properties and where to change the data collector -
+- Here is a screenshot of the XenDesktop connection properties and where to change the data collector.

-4. Optimize Auto Connection Settings:
+4. Optimize Auto Connection Settings

 You can have the console automatically connect to disconnected computers.
-Once a computer gets disconnected for any reason, the console will try to contact that end point.
+Once a computer gets disconnected for any reason, the console will try to contact that endpoint.